TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

                 - But sometimes a third person might connect mid-way, and we don't want to leave them alone when countdown is still ongoing.
                 - We'd also have to otherwise prioritize e.g. 1v1 servers first so people aren't left with a non-full server despite having a 1v1 or 2v2 setup ready.
     - There needs to be a 5-10 sec period where you can accept the current team configuration
+        - Actually do we need this if we restart the countdown every time composition changes?
+            - So you can't trick someone in the last moment
+        - Just have 5 seconds during which you can still disconnect without consequence
+            - this is the "Match starting in..." stage

         - At this point server becomes unjoinable
         - Should be impossible to restart match through rcon or any other way
         - just have a bool in arena mode for ranked behaviors override